Carlos Zambrano (footballer): Dynamo Kyiv and loan to Basel

 On 30 January 2018, Zambrano signed a four-year contract with Ukrainian club Dynamo Kyiv.
 Zambrano did not play a single game for his new club, therefore he was instead loaned out to FC Basel for the rest of the 2018–19 season.
 Due to an injury, Zambrano was not able to make his debut for Basel until 15 December in the match against Sion.

 Under trainer Marcel Koller, Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on the 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
-Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
+Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.
 Zambrano played in two cup games, the semi-final and the final.

 Between December 2018 and the end of May 2019 Zambrano played a total of just 12 games for Basel scoring one goal.
 Seven of these games were in the Swiss Super League, two in the Swiss Cup and three were friendly games.
 He scored his sole goal in the domestic league.
 Because of his lack of prominence in Switzerland and negligence from the Ukrainian giant, it was announced on 31 January 2020 that he agreed to leave the club.
 After leaving Dynamo Kyiv, Zambrano revealed that he did not see eye to eye with the club's management.